Sarah Bernhardt: Théâtre Sarah Bernhardt (1899–1900)

 Despite her successes, her debts continued to mount, reaching two million gold francs by the end of 1898.
 Bernhardt was forced to give up the Renaissance, and was preparing to go on another world tour when she learned that a much larger Paris theater, the Théâtre des Nations on Place du Châtelet, was for lease.
-The theatre had 1,700 seats, twice the size of the Renaissance, enabling her to pay off the cost of performances more quickly; it had an enormous stage and backstage, allowing her to present several different plays a week; and since it was originally designed as a concert hall, it had excellent acoustics.
+The theatre had 1,700 seats, twice the size of the Renaissance, enabling her to pay off the cost of performances more quickly; it had an enormous stage and backstage, allowing her to present several different plays a week; and because it was designed as a concert hall, it had excellent acoustics.
 On 1 January 1899, she signed a 25-year lease with the City of Paris, though she was already 55 years old.

 She renamed it the Théâtre Sarah Bernhardt, and began to renovate it to suit her needs.
 The façade was lit by 5,700 electric bulbs, 17 arc lights, and 11 projectors.
 She completely redecorated the interior, replacing the red plush and gilt with yellow velvet, brocade, and white woodwork.
-The lobby was decorated with life-sized portraits of her in her most famous roles, painted by Mucha, Louise Abbéma, and Georges Clairin.
+The lobby was decorated with life-sized portraits of her in her more famous roles, painted by Mucha, Louise Abbéma, and Georges Clairin.
 Her dressing room was a five-room suite, which, after the success of her Napoleonic play L'Aiglon, was decorated in Empire Style, featuring a marble fireplace with a fire Bernhardt kept burning year round, a huge bathtub that was filled with the flowers she received after each performance, and a dining room fitting 12 people, where she entertained guests after the final curtain.